 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Harrisville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Harrisville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small city, Harrisville doesn't have a public transportation system that people use for their commute.
+Harrisville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Harrisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harrisville include English, German, Irish, Polish, and Scottish.